MontFerret/montferret.github.io/content/docs/fql/syntax.md

 ### Keywords
 On the top level, FQL offers the following operations:

+- ``USE``: allows the use of types in a namespace without typing full type path.
 - ``FOR``: array iteration
 - ``RETURN``: results projection
 - ``FILTER``: non-view results filtering